js1019/PlanetaryModels/demos/README.md

 run Gravity
 ~~~
 If you want to compute the reference gravity for a huge model, the memory consumption may be an issue.
+Please see GravityETC/gravity.m for a simple implementation to reduce the memory costs.
-You may need to split many bodies into several small groups and compute the interactions among them,
+We split many bodies into several small groups and compute the interactions among them.
-please see GravityETC/gravity.m for a simple implementation to reduce the memory costs.

-Under GravityETC, the effects of centrifugal force due to rotation are included as well.
+Under GravityETC/, the effects of centrifugal force due to rotation are included as well.
+Please edit the
+period (in hours) for the target star.